turbot/guardrails-docs/docs/runbooks/getting-started-aws/observe-aws-activity/index.md

 Guardrails reports two notifications related to the bucket creation. `RESOURCE CREATED` indicates discovery of the bucket. `RESOURCE UPDATED` indicates that Guardrails has updated the CMDB entry with additional details about the bucket.
 <p><img alt="aws_start_2_resource_activities_initial_notifications" src="/images/docs/guardrails/runbooks/getting-started-aws/observe-aws-activity/aws-start-2-resource-activities-initial-notifications.png"/></p><br/>

-## See Guardrails react to a bucket change
+## Step 3: See Guardrails react to a bucket change

 Now visit your bucket in the AWS console, choose the `Properties` tab, and enable versioning.